shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 * Sentence 2: Include ONE of these emotions: Elation, Dread, Curiosity, Frustration, Awe, Guilt

-* Sentence 3: Use ONE of these nouns: Bridge, Whisper, Treasure,Storm, Shadow.
+* Sentence 3: Use ONE of these nouns: Bridge, Whisper, Treasure, Storm, Shadow.

 * Sentence 4: Write a sentence with exactly FOUR words.